Blue-rose28/belly-button-challenge/README.md

 # belly-button-challenge

-Challenge 14 - Belly Button Biodiversity Dataset
+## Overview
-Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogues the microbes that colonise human navels.
+The challenge establishes an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogues microbes colonising human navels.

-Table of Contents
-About
-Getting Started
-Installing
-Usage
-Contributing
-About
+## About
 The HTML and js files are found in Starter_code.
 Uses data from Belly Button Biodiversity.

-Getting Started
-Visit Site Here

-Installing
-Download the Starter_Code folder and open the HTML with any browser.

-Usage
-Displays interactive graphs about belly button biodiversity.

-Contributing
-Evangeline Allan
+## Technologies
+Project created and run using:
+JavaScript
+Plotly
+Visual Studio Code